colabottles/toddl/posts/ionic-and-vue-part-one.md

 npm install -g @ionic/cli
 ```

 I made a pre-made template to start.
-Just to get tthe feel of doing a quickstart of sorts by running:
+Just to get the feel of doing a quickstart of sorts by running:

 ```js
 ionic start